 SEVERE WEATHER WARNING.

-The heaviest rain is expected to be about the ranges of Westland,
+Westland south of Otira.
+The most rain is expected in the ranges of

-People are advised that streams and rivers will rise rapidly, slips
+People are advised that streams and rivers are likely to rise rapidly

 FOR THE LATEST WEATHER AND FORECAST CHARTS PLEASE GO TO

 MORE DETAILED INFORMATION FOR EMERGENCY MANAGERS AND TECHNICAL USERS